The 8 triangle matchstick puzzle

 But what about removing any stick and destroying only 1 triangle?
 That should be a feasible action!

 To understand that you cannot just remove any stick that destroys a single triangle, make a small trial by mentally removing any of the corner sticks.
-The result of such an action is shown below.
+The result of such an action is shown.

-You have removed the single-check-marked stick of the left corner triangle A. See what happened as a result.
+You have removed the single-check-marked stick of the left corner triangle A. See what happened.

 Sure, you have destroyed 1 triangle A by 1 stick removal, but in the process 1 hanging unattached stick is created (double-check-marked).
-In the second move, if you remove this hanging stick, you would still be short in reducing number of triangles by 1.
+In the second move, if you remove this hanging stick, you would still be short of reducing the number of triangles by 1.

 The same would happen if you remove any of the corner sticks of the other two corner triangles B and C.

-If you have evaluated and understood these two situations, now you would be able to refine with confidence the first requirement to a more stringent form,
+If you have evaluated and understood these two situations by now, you would be able to refine with confidence the first requirement to a more stringent form,

-Second precise requirement: In each of the two stick removes only 1 triangle has to be destroyed without creating any hanging stick.
+Second precise requirement: In each of the two stick removes only 1 triangle has to be destroyed creating no hanging stick.

-And with this precise knowledge with you, solving the puzzle from this point on would be easy because search for the 2 sticks to remove would be very focused with this precise property of the sticks to be removed.
+With this precise knowledge, solving the puzzle from this point on would be easy.
+Search for the 2 sticks to remove would be very focused with this precise property of the sticks to be removed.

-Final solution: Finding the two right sticks to remove that satisfy the stringent requirements
+Final solution to matchstick triangle puzzle: Finding the two right sticks to remove that satisfy the stringent requirements

 With the knowledge gained till now, you would be able to refine the action requirement further to,